Degree Deflation in 2026: Why Verified Skills Matter More Than a College Degree

 1. Identify Your Skill Gaps

+Analyze target roles and identify missing competencies.
 Focus your learning where it matters most.

 2. Take Skill Assessments Early

-3. Optimize Your Resume for Skills and Results
+3. Optimize Your Resume for Results

 Applied Agile project management to lead a 5-person team, improving campaign delivery speed by 20%